yuanqing/create-figma-plugin/docs/configuration.md

     Use a **`"-"`** in the array to set a separator between commands in the sub-menu.

-The initial `src/` of any path specified in the configuration can be omitted. `create-figma-plugin` will attempt to resolve paths in the `src/` directory.
+The initial `src/` of any path specified in the configuration can be omitted.
+Create Figma Plugin will attempt to resolve paths in the `src/` directory.

 ### *Example*